-Fixed Wire Testing is a legal requirement and it is governed by the IET Wiring Regulations Seventeenth Edition also referred to as BS 7671.
-Your electrical contractor will supply you with an Electrical Installation Condition Report (EICR) on completion of testing.
-This report will indicate any problems or 'observations' which are coded according to their risk factor, but what do they mean?
+After completing fixed wire testing of your installations, your specialist electrical contractor will supply you with an Electrical Installation Condition Report (EICR).
+This report will indicate any problems or 'observations' which are coded according to their risk factor, but what do these codes mean?

 Observations are recorded on page two of your Fixed Wiring Report, also known as as an Electrical Installation Condition Report (EICR).
 They are things which are wrong with your installation that need rectifying and they are coded according to their danger level, using the codes C1, C2, C3 and FI.

-The presence of a code C1 warrants immediate action to be taken - the Intersafe engineer will inform the duty holder or responsible person for the installation immediately, both verbally and in writing, of the risk of injury that exists.
+Once a C1 threat is identified, your Intersafe engineer will inform the duty holder or responsible person for the installation immediately, both verbally and in writing, of the risk of injury that exists.
 Access to the faulty circuit may even be blocked, or the circuit turned off until the the defect is fixed.

 A Code 2 (C2) is not as severe as a C1, but is still a potentially dangerous defect.
-These might be things that don't pose an immediate threat but are likely to become a danger in the future.
+They may not pose an immediate threat but are likely to become a danger in the future.
 A C2 is described as 'Potentially dangerous - urgent remedial action required.'

 The phrase "potentially dangerous", in the C2 code is designed to point towards a risk of injury from contact with live parts after a sequence of events.
 A sequence of events could mean that an individual may gain access to live parts through a day to day task that would not be expected to give access to live parts.

-You will need to address C1, C2 and FI faults on your report in order to achieve compliance.
+You will need to address C1, C2 and FI faults on your report in order to achieve compliance with electrical safety regulations.
 However it's always good practice and usually well worthwhile considering rectifying all faults on site.
-Remember you aren't obliged to use the same electrical contractor to test and to carry out remedial repairs and you don't need to have the whole installation re tested after the repairs have been completed.
+Remember you aren't obliged to use the same electrical contractor to test and to carry out remedial repairs and you do not need to have the whole installation re-tested after the repairs have been completed.